 In connection with natural gas drilling, the commission has identified three major areas of concern:

 - Gas drilling projects in the Marcellus Shale or other formations may have a substantial effect on the water resources of the basin by reducing the flow in streams and/or aquifers used to supply the significant amounts of fresh water needed in the natural gas mining process.

 - On-site drilling operations may potentially add, discharge, or cause the release of pollutants into the ground water or surface water.

 - The recovered "frac water" must be treated and disposed of properly.

 Note: The commission does not get involved in the private negotiations taking place between natural gas drilling companies and private property owners.
 However, property owners are advised to seek appropriate technical and legal representation to ensure that they obtain adequate protection of their property.

 The commissioners at their May 5, 2010 meeting unanimously directed staff to develop draft regulations on well pads in the shales for notice and comment rulemaking and postponed the DRBC's consideration of well pad dockets until regulations are adopted.
+Draft natural gas development regulations were published on December 9, 2010; the comment period closed on April 15, 2011.
+Nearly 69,000 comments were submitted, and revised draft natural gas development regulations were issued on November 8, 2011.
 The special meeting scheduled for Nov.
-21, 2011 to consider adoption of draft natural gas development regulations was postponed to allow additional time for review by the five DRBC members.
-The commissioners continue to work through some unresolved issues and no new date has yet been announced for a vote on the draft regulations.
+21, 2011 to consider adoption of the revised draft natural gas development regulations was postponed to allow additional time for review by the five DRBC members.

 Further information regarding the rulemaking will be posted on DRBC's web site as soon as it becomes available.